WebOfTrustInfo/verifiable-news/README.md

-# fake-news
+# verifiable-news
-W3C Credentials CG repository for Verifiable Claims as a tool in solving fake news
+W3C Credentials CG repository for Verifiable Claims as a tool in de-weaponizing disinformation

 Index:
 - [Kickoff discussion](https://github.com/w3c-ccg/fake-news/blob/master/fake_news_kickoff.md) on Verifiable Claims as a solution for fake news